javalent/admonitions/README.md

 ## Microsoft Document Syntax

-As of v6.8.0, an additional non-code block syntax can be used that is similar to the [Microsoft Document Syntax](https://docs.microsoft.com/en-us/contribute/markdown-reference) to render admonitions.
+As of v6.8.0, an additional non-code block syntax can be used that is inspired by the [Microsoft Document Syntax](https://docs.microsoft.com/en-us/contribute/markdown-reference) to render admonitions.

-> Please note: The type must be the same case as defined in settings.
+> **:warning: Please note:**
+>
+> Unlike the Microsoft Document Syntax, the type is **case sensitive.**
+>
+> It must match an admonition type defined in settings **exactly**, and the default admonition types are defined in lower case.

 ```md
 > [!quote]